peak-gao/code-notes/Git/git-how-to.md

 Then push it so it creates the new repo on the remote (github):
 - `git remote add origin git@github.com:dschinkel/<reponame>.git`
 - `git push -u origin master`

+# Forking
+A [fork]((https://help.github.com/articles/fork-a-repo)) is a copy of a repository.

+- allows you to freely experiment with changes without affecting the original project
+- commonly used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea
+- allows you to spawn a new repository from a common ancestor.
+Forking is essentially the same as cloning with a couple extra steps:
+- you can also tell git to sync your fork with the original repo.
+So you can pull new changes made in the parent.
+So if you have a boilerplate repo you created for all your projects, you can fork it for new projects and have those new projects pull updates if you make changes to the boilerplate
+- A brand new repository is created based off the parent
+- A new remote repository is added to the new repo to specify the parent project
+- once you have forked a repo, you will just clone it down like normal and start working with it

 # State
 ### Switch to a previous state of the repository